sodalabsio/soda_replicator/data/raw/README.md

-The population and weather directories in this template serve as illustrative examples only.
-Delete them together with this readme at the start of the project.
+This directory contains the input data sets in their original format, as you downloaded them from the publisher.
+Place each data set together with its documentation, download time, and URL in a subfolder.